exah/pss/docs/api.md

 ```

 Dynamic CSS prop like in [glamorous][94].
-You don't need it if yours CSS-in-JS library support it natively.
+You don't need this if your CSS-in-JS library of choice support it.

 Simple implementation: